Police investigating attack on Chinese tea shop owner as hate crime

 He added, “It seems we’re the only business that keeps getting harassed and attacked in this neighborhood.
 We cannot stay in business if this happens on a weekly/monthly basis.”

-The surveillance video shows a man walking into the shop as Zhang sits behind counter.
+The surveillance video shows a man walking into the shop as Zhang sits behind the counter.
 There are no customers.
 The man is yelling, one arm outstretched as he points as he approaches Zhang.

 “Go away,” Zhang says.